People

 ![]() |

-Pranav Rastogi is a Duke Undergraduate Researcher working on understanding the influence of blood on meniscus tissue repair and post-traumatic osteoarthritis development and the influence of age-related changes on cartilage homeostasis. |
+Pranav Rastogi is a Duke Undergraduate Researcher working on understanding the influence of blood on meniscus tissue repair and post-traumatic osteoarthritis development, and the influence of age-related changes on cartilage homeostasis. |

 ![]() |

-Nikol Trajkovski Polastri is a Duke Undergraduate Intern working on developing and characterizing CRISRPRi constructs to understand the function of mechanosensitive channels in meniscus cells and tissue. |
+Nikol Trajkovski Polastri is a Duke Pratt Engineering Fellow working on the development and characterization of CRISRPRi constructs to understand the function of mechanosensitive channels in meniscus cells and tissue. |